E-HealthTechnologies/E-healthApp/README.md

 ## Features
 •Real-time monitoring of vital signs.

-Convenient and user-friendly mobile application.
+•Convenient and user-friendly mobile application.

-Secure login for patients and doctors.
+•Secure login for patients and doctors.

 •Firebase database for storing patient data.